bjs250/bjs250.github.io/audit.md

 Then we started to get triage.
 A lot of triage...

-Customers would constantly tell us notitifications stopped working, or were delayed, or they got them on their phone but not in their browswer (or vice versa)
+Customers would constantly tell us notitifications stopped working, or were delayed, or they got them on their phone but not in their browser (or vice versa)

-Engineers needed a way to measure the reliability of notification delivery and performance latency
+1. Engineers needed a way to measure the reliability of notification delivery and performance latency

-Customer support needed a way to troubleshoot notifications for users
+2. Customer support needed a way to troubleshoot notifications for users

-Product managers needed a way to measure the engagement rate with notifications
+3. Product managers needed a way to measure the engagement rate with notifications

-So this is why we build a centralized notification audit log
+So this is why we built a centralized notification audit log

+## How notifications work

+Browswer notifications are built on top of the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

 ## Functional requirements